locp/ansible-role-cassandra/README.md

   **SEE ALSO:** `cassandra_repo_apache_release`.

+* `cassandra_directories`:
+  If defined, this will create directories after the package has been installed (therefore when the cassandra user is available) but before Cassandra is configured.
+See the example playbook for more details.

 * `cassandra_heap_new_size_mb`:
   A custom fact that returns a value (MB) that might be suitable to set the HEAP_NEWSIZE.
 See